LimePoint/opschain/docs/developing_resources.md

 Once the controller class has been written and tested, define your [resource type](reference/concepts.md#resource-type), referencing your custom controller class.
 Use the `action_methods` keyword to create actions for those controller methods that do not require pre or post requisite actions (see [Defining Standalone Actions](reference/actions.md#defining-standalone-actions) for more details)

-_Note: Resource Types are commonly stored in `resource_types.rb` but can be included in any file that is required by your `actions.rb`_
+_Note: Resource Types are commonly stored in `resource_types.rb` but can be included in any file that is required by your `actions.rb`._

 ### Define Resource Properties